oatybiscuit/Node-RED-HA-Octopus-Agile-JSONata/README.md

 - The API call _references_ for your own or chosen Agile tariff and pricing area
 - The [WebSocket nodes](https://github.com/zachowj/node-red-contrib-home-assistant-websocket) installed and their HA server configuration working correctly
 - Additional palette nodes for the scheduler - [cron-plus](https://flows.nodered.org/node/node-red-contrib-cron-plus)

-> [!NOTE]
-> If you are not comfortable running Node-RED then please do not attempt to use this code!

-> [!WARNING]
-> This code uses JSONata throughout rather than function nodes and JavaScript.
-JSONata is a declarative-functional language.
-This may require more time and effort to understand, modify and debug the code *should you wish to make changes*.

 </details>